PeterMulhair/DToL_insects/README.md

 `get_genomes.py` is a script to pull down DToL genomes for any desired insect order from ncbi using xml file from the [ncbi project page](https://www.ncbi.nlm.nih.gov/bioproject/667893)

 ### Requirements
-`-e, --ena` flag requires a tsv file from ENA with all species genome information (see data folder for example).
+`-i, --input` flag requires a tsv file from ENA with all species genome information (see data folder for example).

 `-g, --group` flag requires name of insect groups you wish to download data eg. `Insecta` or `Hemiptera, Hymenoptera, Diptera` or `Lepidoptera` (NOTE if Insecta is used, there is no need to specify individual insect orders).

+*If the `-a, --annotation` flag is used only genomes for species that have annotation data available will be downloaded - requires csv file from [ensembl rapid release site](https://rapid.ensembl.org/info/about/species.html) (see data folder for example)

 ### Output
 The output is the genomes from the desired insect group in fasta format.